iron-io/docs/mq/3/gettingstarted/index.md

 layout: default
 section: mq
 ---
-<p>Connect your applications and processes with an elastic message queue.
-Decouple your processes and create a highly scalable system by passing messages.
-This example is in Ruby, but can be done in your language of choice.
-You can find all of our client libraries <a href='http://dev.iron.io/mq/3/libraries'>here</a>/</p>
+ronMQ is a enterprise grade message queue; it is highly available, persistent by design, with best-effort one-time delivery.
+IronMQ ties distributed systems together by providing reliable communication between your services and components.

-This is a VERY high level overview of a complex tool.
+This example is in Ruby, but can be done in your language of choice using one of our <a href='http://dev.iron.io/mq/3/libraries'>client libraries</a>.

 <h2>Create a Project and Setup Credentials</h2>

-Before starting, you'll need to setup a couple of things.
+Before starting, you will need to setup a couple of things.
 You only need to do this once.

 First, create a project to put this example into.<br>
 <img src='https://raw.githubusercontent.com/iron-io/docs/gh-pages/images/newProject.png' style='width: 400px; margin-left: 75;'>